1-Panel Urine Test:

 |Doxylamine||Doxylamin, Doxilamina / Bonjesta, Diclegis, NyQuil, Unisom||50,000|

 Methadone is the target compound for the MTD One Step Methadone Drug Test, detected at a cutoff level of 300 ng/mL.
-Methadone products are indicated either for treating opioid addiction/dependence only or for treating pain in addition to opioid addiction/dependence.
-Methadone products indicated for treating opioid addiction/dependence only are dispensed: in dispersible tablet form under generic labels and the brand Methadose; in oral concentrate form under generic labels and the brand Methadose; and in oral powder form (for compounding) under generic labels.
-Methadone products indicated for treating opioid addiction/dependence in addition to pain are dispensed: in oral tablet form under generic labels and the brand Dolophine; in oral solution form under generic labels; in oral concentrate form under the brand Methadone Hydrochloride Intensol; and in injectable form under generic labels.
-Following methadone use, approximately 5–50% is excreted in the urine as unchanged methadone, 2–25% as EDDP, and less than 1% as EMDP.
+Methadone is indicated for treating opioid addiction/dependence and for treating pain.
+Methadone is found in the form of oral tablets, oral solutions, and injectable forms, dispensed under generic labels and the brands Dolophine, Methadone Hydrochloride Intensol, and Methadose.
+Following methadone use, approximately 5–50% is recovered in the urine as unchanged methadone, 2–25% as EDDP, and less than 1% as EMDP.
 These rates are significantly impacted by variations in urine pH, urine volume, dose, and rate of metabolism.
+In methadone maintenance subjects, urinary concentrations of methadone and EDDP ranging from 1,000–50,000 ng/mL are commonly encountered.